tystar86/python_exercises/Tasks/math.md

 ```

 #34.
->Write a Python program to get the length and the angle of a complex number.
+>Write a function to get the length and the angle of a complex number.

 **Expected Output :**
 ```